Innovative Poster Presentation Information and Application

 - Presenters will be responsible for their own travel and all expenses related to their poster presentation.

-- Presenters are required to register and attend the conference and are eligible for discounted registration.
+- Presenters are required to register and attend the conference and will receive a discounted registration.